 Hong Kong.
-We did not record any Hong Kong profits tax for the years ended December 31, 2011 and 2012 on the basis that our Hong Kong subsidiaries did not have any assessable profits arising in or derived from Hong Kong for 2011 and 2012.
-One of our Hong Kong subsidiaries, Glorious Star Investments Ltd, did not record any Hong Kong profits tax for the year ended December 31, 2013 on the basis that it did not have any assessable profits arising in or derived from Hong Kong subsidiary, Air Media (China) Ltd, did not record any Hong Kong profits tax for the year ended December 31, 2013 on the basis that it did not have any assessable profits arising in or derived from Hong Kong for 2013.
+We did not record any Hong Kong profits tax for the year ended December 31, 2012 on the basis that our Hong Kong subsidiaries did not have any assessable profits arising in or derived from Hong Kong for 2012.
+One of our Hong Kong subsidiaries, Glorious Star Investment Ltd, did not record any Hong Kong profits tax for the year ended December 31, 2013 on the basis that it did not have any assessable profits arising in or derived from Hong Kong for 2013.
+The same subsidiary was de-registered in March 2015 and ceased to exist.
 Our other Hong Kong subsidiary, Air Media (China) Ltd, did not record any Hong Kong profits tax for the year ended December 31, 2013 on the basis that its assessable profits arising in or derived from Hong Kong for 2013 were offset by the losses carried forward from previous years.
+For the year ended December 31, 2014, we did not record any Hong Kong profits tax on the basis that our Hong Kong subsidiaries did not have any assessable profits arising in or derived from Hong Kong for 2014.
 Dividends from our Hong Kong subsidiaries to us are exempt from withholding tax.
-No dividend from our Hong Kong subsidiaries was declared for the years ended December 31, 2013, 2011, 2012 and 2013.
+No dividend from our Hong Kong subsidiaries was declared for the years ended December 31, 2012, 2013 and 2014.

 PRC.
 Prior to the effective date of the new EIT Law on January 1, 2008, enterprises in China were generally subject to EIT at a statutory rate of 33% unless they qualified for certain preferential treatment.
-Effective as of January 1, 2008, the EIT Law applies a uniform EIT rate of 25% to all domestic enterprises and foreign-invested enterprises and defines new tax incentives for qualifying entities.
+Effective as of January 1, 2008, the EIT Law applies a uniform EIT rate of 25% to all domestic enterprises and foreign-invested enterprises and defines new tax incentives for qualified entities.
 Under the EIT Law, entities that qualify as HNTE are entitled to the preferential income tax rate of 15%.
 A company's status as a HNTE is valid for three years, after which the company must re-apply for such qualification in order to continue to enjoy the preferential income tax rate.
 In addition, according to the Administrative Regulations on the Recognition of High and New Technology Enterprises, the Guidelines for Recognition of High and New Technology Enterprises and the Notice of Favorable Enterprise Income Tax Policies jointly issued by the PRC Ministry of Science and Technology, the PRC Ministry of Finance and the PRC State Administration of Taxation in April 2008, July 2008 and February 2008, respectively, "new software enterprises" can enjoy an income tax exemption for two years beginning with their first profitable year and a 50% tax reduction to a rate of 12.5% for the subsequent three years.